 I am the father of two wonderful teen girls.
 Over the past 15 years, I’ve occasionally heard well-meaning, but old-fashion clichés such as, “Two girls?
 Watch out dad!
 Better have the shotgun ready!”
-I find this type of advice to be sexist.
+I know the sentiment behind this is well-meaning, but it implies that girls are helpless.
 I trust my girls to carry their own metaphorical shotguns.

 I strive to help them feel empowered.
-I trust they will try to apply common sense, and of course I know they will make mistakes.
+I trust they will try to practice common sense.
+Of course they will make mistakes, but that is how we all learn.
 For years I’ve been contemplating what kind of dating advice I might give them when they’re old enough.
 I hope to impart self-confidence, and give them some advice that will help guide them as they begin to navigate the fraught waters of adolescent sexuality.

 I acknowledge that the following advice may be more frank than some parents are comfortable with.
 I wrestled with the decision to publish what is fundamentally personal material.
 Before I shared it with my daughters, I sought feedback from a few parents of their BFFs.
 I didn’t want my kids to share it with their friends, without first having vetted it with some fellow parents.
 I received positive feedback, and some encouragement to publish it.
 So here’s the first (and possibly only) installment of “Advice From Dad” for my two wonderful daughters.